-- If your hearing is better in one ear, position your chair so the person talking is more likely to be on your good side.
+- If your hearing is better in one ear, position your chair so the person talking is more likely to speak into your stronger ear.

 When Taking Part in a Conversation

-Sometimes visual cues can also help.
-Carry a notepad and pencil and use it to ask for a key word or phrase to be written down if you do not catch it.
+- Carry a notepad and pencil and ask for a key word or phrase to be written down if you do not catch it.

 Many different devices to help those with hearing loss are available.
-If you are using hearing aids, regular visits with your audiologists are important.
+If you are using hearing aids, regular visits with your audiologist are important.

 No definition available for this article.

 People around you can also learn methods to help them talk to a person with hearing loss.